Social Security in Ireland

 With all social welfare payments in Ireland, you must satisfy the rules for each scheme to qualify.
-You must also be “habitually resident” in the Republic of Ireland to qualify for social assistance payments.
+You must also be “habitually resident” in Ireland to qualify for social assistance payments.
 The term "habitually resident" means that you have a proven close link to Ireland.
 A number of criteria are examined to establish if you are habitually resident in Ireland including length and continuity of residence in Ireland, length and purpose of any absence from Ireland, nature and pattern of employment, your main centre of interest and your future intentions to live in Ireland.

 You may qualify for Jobseeker's Benefit if you are under 66 years of age, unemployed (you must be fully unemployed or unemployed for at least 4 days out of 7), be capable of work, available and genuinely seeking work and have enough social insurance (PRSI) contributions.

-If you are not entitled to Jobseekers Benefit or you have exhausted your entitlement, you may qualify for Jobseeker Allowance if you are habitually resident in the Republic of Ireland and unemployed, capable of work, available for work and genuinely seeking work, aged between 18 and 66 and satisfy a means test.
+If you are not entitled to Jobseekers Benefit or you have exhausted your entitlement, you may qualify for Jobseeker Allowance if you are habitually resident in Ireland and unemployed, capable of work, available for work and genuinely seeking work, aged between 18 and 66 and satisfy a means test.

 Illness Benefit is a weekly allowance for insured people who cannot work because they are sick or ill.
 You must be aged under 66, covered by the appropriate class of social insurance (PRSI) and satisfy the PRSI conditions.